browserless/browserless/README.md

 # Puppeteer

 Puppeteer allows you to specify a remote location for chrome via the `browserWSEndpoint` option.
-Setting this for browserless is a single line of code change.
+Setting this for Browserless is a single line of code change.

 **Before**
 ```js